← Back to Insights

 1. Alignment

 Early 2025 was still plagued by the expectations set during the pandemic.
+At that time, rates were near zero and owners across the board were bombarded with lofty unsolicited offers (some real, some not).
 It's taken time for the market to reset with the understanding that properties usually have to provide a return above a buyer's cost of capital.

-Buyer demand remains strong with purchasers competing vigorously for deals, but now with an acknowledgment from vendors that rates are not going to zero again.
+Buyer demand remains strong with purchasers competing vigorously for deals, but now with an acknowledgment from vendors that rates are not going to zero again, and deals have to make some sense.

 2. Financing Confidence

-In Q4 alone, our team closed four unrelated transactions where buyers had 10-day conditional periods and waived with confidence - including one firm deal with no conditions.
+In Q4 alone, our team closed four unrelated transactions where buyers had 10-day conditional periods and waived with confidence, including one firm deal with no conditions.
+While most buyers are still submitting with 30 to 45 days of due diligence, the willingness to move decisively is a clear signal, allowing more deals to successfully close.

 3. Management Frustration

 For some private owners, 2025 marked a turning point.
 Values had been maximized.
 The operational burden had increased.
-And the timing felt right.
+And the timing felt right to pass the asset to a new owner to steward the next chapter.

 Bid depth is back.
-Buyer diversity has returned across private capital, institutions, and non-profits.
+Buyer diversity has returned across private capital, institutions, and non-profits, reducing reliance on any single buyer cohort.

 Cap rates appear stabilized.
-The expansion phase seems largely behind us.
+The cap rate expansion phase seems largely behind us.
+Pricing remains disciplined, but expectations are clearer on both sides.

 Non-profit and government-backed capital is becoming more influential.
-Patient, well-funded, and increasingly active.
+This capital is patient, well-funded, and increasingly active, particularly for assets aligned with affordability mandates.

 Real capital expenditure is being rewarded.
-Buildings where owners invested thoughtfully are standing out.
+Buildings where owners invested thoughtfully in suites and infrastructure are standing out.
+Underwriting is increasingly grounded in actual condition, not just upside in rents.

 Certainty of execution matters more than ever.
-A well-managed sale process and engagement with credible buyers are key.
+In today's market, a well-managed sale process and engagement with credible buyers are key to avoiding false starts and creating a successful result.

 2026 Predictions